ExitValue.ai

 How does ExitValue.ai calculate a valuation?

-Classifies the business into one of 107 sub-verticals, selects the methodology actually used by buyers in that market (EBITDA, SDE, Revenue, % of Revenue, or Asset), pulls stratified medians of recent M&A deals at the matching size bracket, and applies multiplicative adjustments for owner dependency, customer concentration, recurring revenue, growth, margin quality, and deal structure.
+Classifies the business into one of 107 sub-verticals, selects the methodology actually used by buyers in that market (earnings-multiple, owner-earnings, revenue-based, percent-of-collections, or asset-based), pulls stratified medians of recent M&A deals at the matching size bracket, and applies multiplicative adjustments for owner dependency, customer concentration, recurring revenue, growth, margin quality, and deal structure.

 What data sources?

-S&P Capital IQ historical, SEC EDGAR 8-K and S-4 filings (auto-ingested daily), and verified press releases.
-25,592 unique deduplicated transactions.
+licensed historical M&A data, SEC EDGAR 8-K and S-4 filings (auto-ingested daily), and verified press releases.
+25,592 unique deduplicated transactions across 107 sub-verticals.
 No estimated or imputed values.

 The data layer

 The transaction database holds 25,592 unique completed M&A deals from 1977 to 2026, deduplicated across multiple source feeds.
-13,896 transactions (54.3%) have disclosed EV/EBITDA and 24,758 (96.7%) have disclosed EV/Revenue.
-Sources: S&P Capital IQ for the historical backbone, SEC EDGAR for newly disclosed deals (8-K and S-4 filings auto-ingested through a daily pipeline), and verified press releases.
-The data layer is strictly factual — no estimated, modeled, or imputed values.
+Every deal is sourced from a licensed historical M&A database (historical backbone), SEC EDGAR (8-K and S-4 filings auto-ingested through a daily pipeline), or verified press releases.
+The data layer is strictly factual - no estimated, modeled, or imputed values.
 Estimation only happens in the calculation engine, never in the raw record.

 Deals are classified into one of 107 sub-verticals across 17 industries.
 For each (sub-vertical × size bracket) cell, the engine computes stratified medians, p25, and p75 from the most recent (post-2018) cohort with at least 7 disclosed deals; it falls back to all-time data when the recent cohort is too thin.